ynashed/bionemo-fw-ea/CONTRIBUTING.md

 ## Pull Request (PR) Guidelines
 ### Signing Your Work

-* We require that all contributors "sign-off" on their commits.
+* We require that all contributors "sign-off" on their commits (not gpg signing, just adding the `-s | --signoff` argument, or follow the instructions below for auto-signing).
 This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

 * Any contribution which contains commits that are not Signed-Off will not be accepted.

 * To sign off on a commit you simply use the `--signoff` (or `-s`) option when committing your changes:
   ```bash